AiramL/TimeOptimizedFederatedLearning/README.md

 ### Generate delay results (< 30 seconds):

-Parameters:

-This script selects the clients and generates the communication delay result for different algorithms:
+This script selects the clients and generates the communication delay result for different algorithms.
+The output allows us to analyze the results obtained on the paper.
 ```bash
 python src/main.py
 ```